tgirke/GEN242-2021/docs/custom/slides/R_for_HPC/R_for_HPC.md

 - Under `--partition` it is important to assign the name of a partition a user has access to
     - Most users have access to: `short`, `batch`, `intel` and `highmem`
-    - Students registered under the statistics department, only have access to: `statsdept`
     - Users of labs owning computer nodes also can access: `<pi_name>lab`
 - For more details on argument settings for `srun`, see [here](http://hpcc.ucr.edu/manuals_linux-cluster_jobs.html)